DolphDev/pynationstates/readme.md

 To see more advanced usage go [here](http://pynationstates.readthedocs.org/en/latest/pages/shard.html)<br>
-To see the official list of shards from the official nationstates api go [here](https://www.nationstates.net/pages/api.html)
+To see the official (and updated) list of shards from the official nationstates api go [here](https://www.nationstates.net/pages/api.html)

 ###Shard List